khobbs1948/Project-2-/README.md

 Firearm Provisions in US States shows a list of firearm provisions across the 50 states by year.
 (1991-2017) The provisions are recorded for each year.

-The final database is in PostgreSQL, a relational database and consists of two data tables.
+The final database is in PostgreSQL, even though the data is a non-relational database.
+The database consists of two data tables.

 The objective of the data engineering project is to combine the data to potentially analyze relationships between the following:
 Gun regulations and subsequent levels of mass shootings in each state